pglen/spellcrypt/README.md

    any context, including email, text message, document or attachment.

 ## Screen Shot:

     The screen shot below shows a text file loaded into the top window.
 The middle window shows the encrypted text after pressing the 'Encrypt' button.
-The 'Decrypt' feature allows verification of text, an the 'Check' button compares the top edit box text with the buttom edit vox text.
+The 'Decrypt' feature allows verification of text, and the 'Check' button compares the top edit box text with the button box text.

   The encrypted content than can be copied from the middle window into an email / document or any transmission.

 ![Screen Shot](screen.png)